etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 1. boost

-On Ubuntu, above requirement could be installed as:
+   + On Ubuntu, above requirement could be installed as:

          apt-get install libboost-all-dev

+   + On MacOS, above requirement could be installed as:

+         brew install boost

 2. protobuf
 3. gRPC

-On Ubuntu, above requirements related to protobuf and gRPC can be installed as:
+   + On Ubuntu, above requirements related to protobuf and gRPC can be installed as:

          apt-get install libgrpc-dev \
                  libgrpc++-dev \
                  libprotobuf-dev \
                  protobuf-compiler-grpc

+   + On MacOS, above requirements related to protobuf and gRPC can be installed as:

+         brew install grpc protobuf

 4. [cpprestsdk](https://github.com/microsoft/cpprestsdk), the latest version of master branch on github should work, you can build and install this dependency using cmake with: